 In our datasets, we see how many people move within and between counties (Landkreise) in Germany.
 We know how many people move, but we do not know who.
-We can't distinguish individuals or gain access to any personal information such as age or gender.
-For more details on the data and what constitutes a trip, see the data page.
+We can’t distinguish individuals or gain access to any personal information such as age or gender.
+For more details on the data and what constitutes a trip, see the data and methods page.

 General mobility trends

 So, are people moving less than usual?
 The short answer: Yes